CYCLING PERFORMANCE TIPS

 Traditional teaching was that a 23 mm tire rolled faster than a narrower 18 mm version with a wider tire contacting the road in a curved "D" shape compared to a flat "U" shape of a narrower one.
 And as the size of the contact area with the road was dependent on inflation pressure (running the same pressure in a fat or skinny tire provided the same contact areas), it was the shape of the contact area that made the difference with a D shape (23 mm) providing a performance advantage.

 Maximizing the inflation pressure was thought to gave a smoother ride with less rolling resistance, and a greater resistance to impact, pinch-type, punctures.

 Cornering differences were thought to depend on the rubber compound in the tread rather than the width of the tire.
 But rubber compound being equal, wider tires had a better grip for cornering as the D shape provided a greater contact surface during banking on tight alpine bends.

 The net result was the consistent recommendation that performance was maximized with a 23 mm tire, kept at maximum (for that tire) inflation pressure.

 It was not unusual to see chat room discussions such as this:

-Q. Why does it feel harder on the turbo trainer with a narrow tire than a wide one?
+Question: Why does it feel harder on the turbo trainer with a narrow tire than a wide one?

-From dynamic testing we know:
+From dynamic, real life testing we know:

-And this direct quote addresses what is more important to many of us - "What if you don't care about speed?
+This direct quote addresses what is more important to many of us - "What if you don't care about speed?
 Supple tires also are much more comfortable.
 And they just feel different, making cycling much more fun.
 To me, that is the most important difference, and why I ride them on all my bikes."